-You’re likely reading this article because you are starting a podcast and looking for some awesome intro and outro music, and maybe some cool sound effects to use in your episodes.
-By the time you’re done reading this blog post, you’ll have a ton of resources you can turn to to find the perfect music to add to your already awesome podcast show.
+You’re likely reading this article because you are starting a podcast and looking for some awesome intro and outro music, and maybe some cool sound effects to use in each episode.
+Or, perhaps you need to update your podcast with music, so that listeners can better identify your show.

 Want to start your own podcast?
 Not sure where to start?
 We can help.